 Of course, how well someone does in training is no indication of how they’ll react when confronted with the sheer, bloody violence of an active shooter.
 Some people will fight, some will forgo the fight and try to run, while others will simply freeze.
 It’s more a matter of adrenaline than character.
 I’ve seen big, tough soldiers whither under fire, and the shyest and most reserved step up and take out an assailant.
 That’s the thing about drills vs. reality.
 It’s paramount to be prepared but it’s not a guarantee of performance when faced with the real thing.

 Lots of schools provide limited medical training to staff.
 But in my opinion, every member of staff, as well as every high school and middle school student should be trained in emergency first aid; lifesaving basics like First Aid Priorities, CPR, and how to use a tourniquet on yourself or others.
 I’ve instructed my child on the use of a tourniquet and I make sure she always has one in her school bag.
-Too many wounded children and staff have bled out waiting for medical help, when someone close by could have applied pressure to the limb with a tourniquet.
+Too many wounded children and staff have bled out and died waiting for medical help, when someone close by or even the individual could have applied pressure to the limb with a tourniquet.

 PROACTIVE SCHOOL MONITORS

 I’ve written at length about banning assault rifles and why arming teachers is a dangerous idea that would likely increase the chances of children and staff being shot.
 I’m vehemently opposed to placing armed guards inside schools for the same reason.
-Over the years, I’ve watched and heard of professionals in uniform—police and military alike—discharge their weapons negligently and wound themselves or others around them.
-Carelessness can also take the form of leaving a weapon behind in a restroom.
+Over the years, I’ve watched and heard of professionals in uniform—police and military alike—discharge their weapons negligently and kill or wound themselves or others around them.
+Carelessness can also take the form of leaving a weapon behind in the likes of a restroom.
 This is not something we want happening in schools.

 During meetings of my local school district, I’ve heard proposals for so-called “security improvements” such as installing bulletproof glass, bars on windows or electronic entry doors and gates.
 I personally think these ideas are double-edged and a waste of money.
 An electronic door is unlikely to keep out a student or former student turned school shooter.
 And bulletproof glass has serious drawbacks.
 It may stop a shooter’s bullet from taking out a victim, but it could also stop a police officer’s bullet from taking out an active shooter.
 After the sales pitches, schools would be wise to engage in plenty of “what if” thinking before splashing out on a so-called improvement.

 If schools want to deploy their limited security funds more effectively, then I advise they consider hiring retired police officers from their local community as school monitors.
 These trained professionals are the eyes and ears of the school both at work and out and about in the community where they can identify at risk students.
 Retired police are already operating in schools around the country.
-They can be a terrific proactive surveillance and intelligence asset and I endorse their employment wholeheartedly.
+They can be a terrific proactive surveillance and intelligence asset, and I endorse their employment wholeheartedly.